We believe Space can do more for Earth

 The current growth in the development of Space infrastructures and production of data from Space is opening a full range of new applications with even more new business opportunities.
 This trend is difficult to follow for non-Space companies and investors, due to the lack of education/knowledge transfer, as well as the difficulties for New Space companies to reach the right customer for their products.

 Discover our past activities

 Meet the Team

-Gaetan is promoting space technologies
+Gaetan is promoting New Space technologies for novel applications

 Cyril is the deputy director of the European Space Agency (ESA) Business Incubation Centre Switzerland.

 Andrea is the co-founder of the Swiss company Micos – “Engineering for Remote Sensing”.
 At Micos, Andrea works as a senior system engineer and is responsible for sales & business development.

 Andrea has recently conducted an executive MBA at EPFL

 Adela has 15 years of experience transforming, accelerating and scaling large organizations, startups and businesses around the globe.

 Adela is helping Space4Impact accelerate its growth and facilitate high tech startups-corporate & public sector collaboration, as well as helping organizations embrace sustainable innovation